TheLovinator1/discord-twitter-webhooks/README.md

 - ACCESS_TOKEN=1294501204821094-kKPOASPKOFpkoaskfpo
 - ACCESS_TOKEN_SECRET=ASKOpokfpkoaspofOPFPO2908iAKOPSFKPO

-List of Twitter users to follow, comma separated list with no spaces.
+List of Twitter users to follow, a comma-separated list with no spaces.

 - USERS_TO_FOLLOW=12549841489201410,18205090125,852185020125098